miguelgazela/Projects/README.md

 **Distance Between Two Cities** – Calculates the distance between two cities and allows the user to specify a unit of distance.
 This program may require finding coordinates for the cities like latitude and longitude.

-**Credit Card Validator** – Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).
+[**Credit Card Validator**](https://github.com/miguelgazela/Projects/blob/master/Numbers/credit_card.py) – Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).

 **Tax Calculator** – Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.

-**Dijkstra’s Algorithm** – Create a program that finds the shortest path through a graph using its edges.
+[**Dijkstra’s Algorithm**](https://github.com/miguelgazela/Projects/blob/master/Numbers/dijkstra.py) – Create a program that finds the shortest path through a graph using its edges. - Incomplete!

 Text
 ---------